Master449/linux-stuff/readme.md

 ## Single GPU Passthrough for QEMU/KVM

 All of this is under the hooks directory.
 There is a readme within there.

+I can verify as of 02/22/2023 that I got it working with
+ - Windows 10
+ - Windows 11
+ - MacOS Monterey (with the help of [OSX-KVM](https://github.com/kholia/OSX-KVM) )
+   - Even xcode works!